ejmastnak/ejmastnak.github.io/fmf.md

 **PDFs are two clicks away**---first pick a course (e.g. Electromagnetism) in the list below, then pick a document (e.g. Solved exercises).

 - What you're reading: the collection of typeset notes I compiled while studying in the physics program at the [Faculty of Mathematics and Physics](https://www.fmf.uni-lj.si/en/) (FMF) at the University of Ljubljana in Slovenia.
+  The notes come mostly from the final three semesters.
+- Wait you typeset 1500 pages of lecture notes in three semsters?
+  Yeah I guess it turned out that way, here's a guide to how I did it: [Real-time LaTeX with (Neo)Vim]({% link tutorials/vim-latex/intro.md %}).
 - Intended audience: primarily FMF students taking the same courses, but everyone is welcome!
 - Bonus: [summary of the FMF undergraduate curriculum]({% link fmf-pdfs/meta/fmf-courses.pdf %})